ELReedHerbarium/TargetCaptureWorkshop/Session4.GeneTrees.md

 Trimal is a command that is used to automatically remove any illegitimate or poorly aligned sections from the multiple aligned sequences.
 Trimal is used to make the alignments an ideal size for placing them on a tree.

+First, make a directory for Trimal output:

+`mkdir trimal`

 Here is the base command for running trimal

 `trimal -in <inputfile> -out <outputfile> -(other options)`